jbuget/threadr-app/README.md

 Threadr is a small (#workinprogress) web application that helps users of micro-blogging platforms to write great threads and allows them to crosspost in one click their content to Bluesky, Mastodon and Twitter/X.

+## Core features

+* Write thread
+  * Add, edit, remove messages
+  * Add, describe, remove message images (up to 4 by message)
+* Save a thread
+* List all threads (by status, e.g. `draft`, `scheduled`, `published`)
+* Publish a thread
+* Schedule (and cancel) a thread publication
+* Configure platforms in a settings manager
+  * display name
+  * avatar
+  * Bluesky activation and configuration
+  * Mastodon activation and configuration
+  * Twitter activation and configuration

 ## Installation

 For now, Threadr only works in localhost.